jackmaden/philosophybreak/src/pages/articles/dancing-with-nietzsche/index.md

 Let's conclude this brief discussion on perspectivism with some final words from our main man Nietzsche, taken from arguably his masterwork, [On the Genealogy of Morals](http://www.amazon.com/gp/product/0199537089/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0199537089&linkId=3c9dcd07416124082b4457889629bea5):

->"And as to whether these fruits of ours are to _your_ taste?
-But what is that to the trees!"
+>And as to whether these fruits of ours are to _your_ taste?
+But what is that to the trees!

 ## Further reading